CSC207-UofT/course-project-utinder-1/phase1/design_document.md

 There was an active discussion regarding the design

+Post Changes:
+At first, we were following the composite design patter and implemented an abstract class called Post for giving the structure to posts, then a class called MainPost that extended from it, and another class called Comment.
+The idea was that MainPost and Comment were essentially the same, but you are unable to add a title for Comment and are only able to reply to MainPosts / Comments with Comment.
+However, after discussing the code structure with teammates we realized that since we are able to comment under comments, it didn't make sense to implement the composite design pattern for this case as we don't have a leaf case.
+We realized that it would be much easier to read and be less cluttered if we had only one class for all posts, then have an overloaded constructor to determine which post contains a title and which post doesn't.
+This made the code much simpler and easier to understand.

 ### SOLID
 How well does your design adhere to the SOLID design principles?
 - Give us specific examples of how your design adheres to the SOLID principles.